-Do you think your child may have autism?
+Do you think your child may be autistic?
 Are you thinking about starting the diagnosis process for your child?
 This can be a stressful and worrying time, and you may be wondering if getting a diagnosis is worth it.

 Whether you pursue an official diagnosis or not is your personal choice, but often a diagnosis can bring a sense of relief and help both you and your child’s teachers / care providers to understand your child’s needs better.
-Although support is intended to be given on basis of need and not diagnosis, an official diagnosis may open up doors to specialist support throughout your child’s life that may not be available to them otherwise.
-It can also help your child to understand their differences and improve their confidence and self esteem as they get older.
+A diagnosis can help your child to understand their differences and improve their confidence and self esteem as they get older.

 Considering a private assessment

 Most children are assessed for autism through the NHS.
 Currently, children in Bristol and South Gloucestershire are referred to the Autism Hub in South Bristol, and the waiting times from referral to assessment are around 2-3 years.
 If you can afford it, private assessment from a specialist health care professional is an option, and may reduce the waiting time.
 Prices vary widely, but you should expect to pay anywhere between £1000-£3500 for a full assessment and report.